wfw40869/WeatherMapProject/README.md

 ## Initial Setup

--Add Landing Page for User to Enter Zip Code
+- Add Landing Page for User to Enter Zip Code
--Add Home Page Which Lists 5-day Forecast
+- Add Home Page Which Lists 5-day Forecast

 Each Forecast is pulled from OpenWeatherMaps.org